rhildred/MB315Lecture1/README.md

-# MB315Lecture1
+# MB315LectureSlides
-SCORM object for lecture 1
+Lecture slides in .html for smooth demo integration.